 We cannot and should not deny that there are many things in this world which should have never happened, never heard, never seen and never done.
 But they have.
 Having the humility and the strength to accept reality as is, yet have the audacity to imagine it as how it can be – is a superpower; is how real impactful change happens.

-Just like Gerda, we don’t always know where we are going.
+We don’t always know where we are going.
 There is too much unknown but we decide to walk anyway.
 Our feet will get tired and we’ll feel lost and discouraged.
 There are too many questions our mind will ask and we will not have the answers.
 But that’s okay.
 We will figure it out along the way.
 Trust in the timing of the unfolding of your life.

 We must pay attention.
 We must cherish.
 We must believe.
 We must look up and reach towards our northern star, whatever she may be for us – we all have one.